-The Group's operating loss for the year amounted to HK\$459 million, compared to last year's HK\$93 million.
-Excluding the financial impacts from non-recurring write back of consideration payable on a prior year's acquisition of HK\$154 million and provision for impairment of goodwill of HK\$421 million in 2011 (2010: provision for impairment of goodwill and other assets of HK\$12 million), the operating loss was HK\$191 million, compared to operating loss of HK\$81 million in 2010.
+The Group's operating loss for the year amounted to HK\$266 million, compared to last year's HK\$459 million.
+Excluding the financial impacts from provision for impairment of goodwill of HK\$136 million in 2012 (2011: non-recurring write back of consideration payable on a prior year's acquisition of HK\$154 million and provision for impairment of goodwill of HK\$421 million), the operating loss from recurring operation was HK\$130 million, a decrease of 32.2% from the operating loss of HK\$191 million in 2011.